bnspalding/sound/README.md

 # Sound

-Sound contains a collection of tools for working with symbolic representations of sounds in Haskell.
+Sound contains a collection of tools for working with symbolic representations of speech sounds in Haskell.
 This includes:

 - phonological units of sound (phoneme, syllable, word)
 - [phonological features](https://en.wikipedia.org/wiki/Distinctive_feature)